Jewellery Valuation, Everything You Need To Know

 5. Cutting costs can cost money

-6. Be prepared to leave your item
+6. Be prepared to leave your item with the valuer

 7. Keep valuation updated